petermao/pdftools/README.md

 *pdftools* adds some scripts to your existing Python installation that can be called via the command line.
 The description for each script is listed below.

+In cases where a bare arguent, like `dest` or `src`, follows a switch with an indefinite number of arguments, like `--pages` or `--sequence`, use `--` to separate the bare argument from the switch arguments.

 ### pdftools

 ```